 Top Tip From Our Members

-• Cold vs. Hot:
+- Cold vs. Hot:

 The candida tea also tastes great when it is cold, which makes it a great fit for the summer.
 For best results, if you plan to drink it cold, most of our members prefer it without the cinnamon.
 You can make more servings of the tea in advance without the coconut oil, and store the tea in the refrigerator for a few days.
-Add 1 tablespoon of coconut oil just before you drink the tea.
+Add 1 tablespoon of coconut oil just before you drink the tea. - Like Vanilla?

 You may want to add a few drops of alcohol free vanilla extract, as it seems to really improve the flavor.
-Some stevia brands combine natural vanilla extract with the stevia drops.
+Some stevia brands combine natural vanilla extract with the stevia drops. - More Energy:

 Need more energy but still want to avoid coffee?
 Many of our members like to add 1 dropper of Dr. Group’s Ginseng Fuzion just before they drink the tea, which includes adaptogenic herbs such as ashwagandha and ginseng.
-Besides its ability to naturally improve energy [1], Ginseng has demonstrated antifungal activity against Candida albicans in a few studies [2, 3and is also well known for its ability to naturally boost the immune system [4].
+Besides its ability to naturally improve energy [1], Ginseng has demonstrated antifungal activity against Candida albicans in a few studies [2, 3] and is also well known for its ability to naturally boost the immune system [4].

 What’s In My Candida Tea : Summary Of Evidence